-Learn the seasonal patterns of the stock market, including which months perform best and worst.
-Whether to buy before or after holidays, and other patterns.
+Learn the seasonal patterns of the stock market, including which months perform best and worst, whether to buy before or after holidays, and other patterns.
+See the best and worth months for stocks over the last 10 and 20 years.

 Seasonality is essentially an average, based on history, of how the stock market tends to perform throughout the year.
 Averages are a guide, a tool, but don’t forecast with accuracy what will happen this year.
-That said, some investors and traders may use seasonal tendencies to build strategies, or may use the stock market seasonal patterns to enhance their existing strategies.
+That said, some investors and traders may use seasonal tendencies to build strategies or enhance existing ones.

-For example, if we know June tends to be a poor month for stocks, a trader who primarily takes long position may opt to take this month off, or exit their positions quicker than usually if they start to decline during the month of June.
-A trader could buy stock index ETFs (such as SPY or VOO) during seasonally strong months if it starts rising.
-An investor may buy-in and then sell-out at certain times of the year (if feasible to do so with commissions).
+For example, if we know September tends to be a poor month for stocks, a trader who primarily takes long positions may opt to take this month off, or exit their positions quicker than usual if they start to decline during the month of September.
+A trader could buy stock index ETFs (such as SPY or IVV) during seasonally strong months if they start rising.
+An investor may buy in and then sell out at certain times of the year (if feasible to do so with commissions).
 Buy-and-hold investors may wish to invest during seasonally weak months to take advantage of lower prices.

 Seasonality can be used in many ways.
 Individual stocks, commodities, and currencies also tend to have seasonal tendencies.